CAC Certified Coins

 34807320

-Choice $895 New February 25!
-Appealing Toning with Excellent Luster.
+Choice $895 Appealing Toning with Excellent Luster.
 Nicely struck for a non Full Bell Line.
 Just a little more bell detail and this becomes a $6,000 coin.
 The color is attractive and not the usual mottled toning that Franklins can have.
 Rotating this coin under a light brings out the

 1 Dollar